AndrewWPhillips/HexEdit/HexEdit/Videos/ReadMe.txt

 - warning if undo change made in other window
 - undo changes
 - intelligent undo
+- no redo (only use I have ever found is if undo too far)

 Large Files
 - aborting long operations